 3. A general description of the matters considered.

-4. An accurate description of all legal actions proposed, discussed or taken, and the names of members who propose each motion.
-The minutes shall also include the names of the persons, as given, making statements or presenting material to the public body and a reference to the legal action about which they made statements or presented material.
+4. An accurate description of all legal actions proposed, discussed or taken, including a record of how each member voted.
+The minutes shall also include the names of the members who propose each motion and the names of the persons, as given, who make statements or present material to the public body and a reference to the legal action about which they made statements or presented material.

 D. The minutes or a recording of a meeting shall be available for public inspection three working days after the meeting except as otherwise specifically provided by this article.